 As at December 31, 2023, the Fund has no significant investments directly in debt instruments and/or derivatives.
 The Fund is indirectly exposed to the risk from the investments held by the Underlying Funds in debt instruments and/or derivatives where there is a concentration of credit risk that may arise.
 As at December 31, 2023, it is estimated that the underlying investments had exposure to debt instruments and derivatives, as applicable, with the following credit ratings:

-Percentage of

-net assets attributable
+Percentage of net assets attributable

-Debt instruments to holders of redeemable
+Debt instruments by credit rating to holders of redeemable units (%)

-by credit rating units (%)

-AAA -

-AA -

-A -

-BBB

-BB and below -

-Not rated -

 Mortgages 100